latchbio/latch/docs/source/automation/overview.md

 ### Description

-Automations allow you to automaically run workflows on top of folders in Latch Data when triggered by specific events such as when files are added to folders.
+Automations allow you to automatically run workflows on top of folders in Latch Data when triggered by specific events such as when files are added to folders.
 Automations consist of a [*trigger*](#trigger) and an [*automation workflow*](#automation-workflow).

 Additionally, you can pause and resume automations by toggling status radio on the sidebar.